serendipitypunch/UNIT-1/README.md

    - On button click or at a 7 second interval
  - The background color also changes color randomly

- It was a very fun porject to build and felt amazing once I finally got it working :)
+ It was a very fun project to build and felt amazing once I finally got it working :)